 Swimming and brisk walking are safe exercises throughout pregnancy.

-may be able to do simple exercises in bed, with your doctor's approval.
+Your baby will not be harmed if you can't exercise because of a complication of your pregnancy or an existing chronic illness or condition.
+You may be able to do simple exercises in bed, with your doctor's approval.

 Health Canada (2009).
 Prenatal nutrition guidelines for health professionals: Background on Canada's Food Guide.
 Available online: http://www.hc-sc.gc.ca/fn-an/pubs/nutrition/guide-prenatal-eng.php.